danielgp/tableau-hyper-management/README.md

 ```
     $ git --version
 ```
-> If you get an error depending on your system you need to install it.
+> If you get an error, depending on your system, you need to install it.
->> For Windows you can do so from [Git for Windows](https://github.com/git-for-windows/git/releases/);
+>> For Windows, you can do so from [Git for Windows](https://github.com/git-for-windows/git/releases/);
 * Download this project from Github:
 ```
     $ git clone https://github.com/danielgp/tableau-hyper-management <local_path_of_this_package>